MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ### Why is Microsoft bringing its HCI offering to the Azure Stack family?

-Microsoft’s hyperconverged technology is already the foundation of Azure Stack Hub.
+Microsoft's hyperconverged technology is already the foundation of Azure Stack Hub.

 Many Microsoft customers have complex IT environments and our goal is to provide solutions that meet them where they are with the right technology for the right business need.
 Azure Stack HCI is an evolution of the Windows Server 2016-based Windows Server Software-Defined (WSSD) solutions previously available from our hardware partners.
 We brought it into the Azure Stack family because we have started to offer new options to connect seamlessly with Azure for infrastructure management services.

 ### Does Azure Stack HCI need to be connected to Azure?

-No, it’s optional.
+No, it's optional.
 You can take advantage of integration with Azure for hybrid scenarios such as off-site backup and disaster recovery, and cloud-based monitoring and update management, but they're optional.
 It's no problem to run disconnected from the Internet.

 ### How does Azure Stack HCI relate to Windows Server?